liusseka/alx-system_engineering-devops/0x02-shell_redirections/README.md

 10. No more javascript: The script deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.
 11. Don't just count your directories, make your directories count: The script counts the number of directories and sub-directories in the current directory.
 12. What's new: The script displays the 10 newest files in the current directory.
+13. Being unique is better than being perfect: The script takes a list of words as input and prints only words that appear exactly once.
+Input format: One line, one word
+Output format: One line, one word
+Words should be sorted